A top official at the U.S. Federal Reserve says the public will clamor for the regulation of the crypto markets as losses continue to pile up.

 The desire for a backstop can emerge even in an isolated failure – to say nothing of a systemwide event – when uncertainty or private information moves stress from one asset class to others.
 By definition, those financial externalities – which central banks, including the Fed, monitor closely – can create losses that innocent parties never signed up for and couldn’t have controlled.

-Those are the kinds of losses that the public often gets asked to cover – and when they do, very often, the public also asks for new oversight and regulations, so the same mistakes don’t happen again.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Those are the kinds of losses that the public often gets asked to cover – and when they do, very often, the public also asks for new oversight and regulations, so the same mistakes don’t happen again.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action